-Get Healthy Carson City: Kick the tobacco addiction on Kick Butts Day
+Get healthy, Carson City: Kick the tobacco addiction on Kick Butts Day

 Kick Butts Day began in 1996 to help youth be strong, stand up, speak out and take control against “Big Tobacco.”
 Teachers, youth leaders and health workers plan events to raise awareness of the tobacco use problem in their state or community.
 This day is to help youth to reject the tobacco industry’s marketing plan and be tobacco-free.
-It’s also used to urge community leaders to take action to protect youth from tobacco.
+It is also used to urge community leaders to take action to protect youth from tobacco.

 Tobacco companies and e-cigarette producers market their product to our youth.
-Tobacco companies spend approximately $1 million per hour in marketing and incentives.
+Tobacco companies spend approximately $1 million dollars per hour in marketing and incentives.
 The impact of this marketing is seen in the alarming increase of e-cigarette use in youth and young adults.
 This is of concern because most e-cigarettes contain nicotine, which can harm the young developing brain.
 Nicotine changes the brain causing problems with addiction, attention, learning and impulse control.

 Our youth are our future.
 We must provide the education and resources to give our youth and young adults the power to make informed decisions.
-We can’t rely on an industry that profits from sales of these products to provide this education.
-Let us make March 20 our day to Kick Butt.
+We cannot rely on an industry that profits from sales of these products to provide this education.
+Let us make March 18, 2020, our day to Kick Butt.
 If you want to quit using tobacco, call the Nevada Tobacco Quitline at 1-800-QUITNOW or check out Freedom from Smoking classes at Carson Tahoe Health.
 There are smoke-free apps available at smokefree.gov.
 Additionally, staff from the Tobacco Prevention and Control program at Carson City Health and Human Services is available to provide tobacco presentations to our youth.
 You can contact program staff at 775-887-2190.